 But a good solid base of snow, which meteorologists are predicting for Thursday, should go a long way toward forgetting last season and looking forward to a cold and snowy winter.

 "After a year like last year people hold back," he said.
 "Last winter was a bust and we need something like this to forget that.
-People are excited about getting out and
+People are excited about getting out and playing in the snow."

 The major storm, which has already slammed the South and Midwest, was heading right for Vermont Wednesday, and The National Weather Service said the snow would start in southern Vermont Wednesday night and continue right through Thursday.